hedysom/pomodoroCLI/README.md

 IN PROGRESS

-A simple CLI pomodoro timer writen in C++
+A simple CLI pomodoro timer writen in C++.
-I decided to write it to learn C++
+I wrote it to learn C++ basics.